acse-srm3018/2DWavequation-parallel/README.md

 # 1D Wave equation - Parallel programming using MPI
 * 1D Wave Equation Solver with MPI
 ## Overview
 This code solves using Finite difference method [https://en.wikipedia.org/wiki/Finite_difference].
 The code is parallelized using MPI and domain decomposition.
-It was mostly written as my coursework for acse6 with MPI and C++.
+It was mostly written with MPI and C++.

 ## Basic Information